waran14/toolpath_analysis/README.md

 ## Configuration

+#### 1. Select the input file
 User needs to provide an input gcode file (generated from Simplify3D).
 Only Plaintext gcode files are compatible as of now.

-Line 27 contains the command for the local filepath
+Copy the filepath from your desktop and enter the path in variable `self.inputfilepath`.
+Sample filepath available here

-        self.inputfilepath = Path("C:/Users/Dinesh/PycharmProjects/learning/midsizefile.gcode")
+        self.inputfilepath = Path("C:/Users/Username/PycharmProjects/learning/midsizefile.gcode")

-Replace this with the path of the gcode file on your computer
+#### 2. Select the Layer Range

-Line 30 and 31 contains the starting layer `self.startlayer` and ending layer `self.endlayer`.
-Key in the numbers accordingly to analyze a chunk of the gcode file
+Starting layer is set using the variable `self.startlayer` and ending layer using `self.endlayer`.
+Key in the numbers accordingly to a specific section of the model.
+Alternatively, set starting layer to 1 and ending layer to a very large number- 999999999 to analyze a entire gcode file (this might take a few minutes to complete)

+#### 3. Choose the module to run

 ## Results